At a Glance - Multiplication and Division

 Here's another way to think about it: to get x alone, we multiplied both sides of the equation by .
-It is no coincidence that this is the multiplicative inverse of 3.
+It's no coincidence that this is the multiplicative inverse of 3.
 Did you have an "aha!" moment?
 Because we did.

-As with addition and subtraction, multiplying or dividing both sides of an equation by the same quantity is okay, so long as we are not dividing by zero.
-Remember: it is all about doing to one side what you do to the other.
+As with addition and subtraction, multiplying or dividing both sides of an equation by the same quantity is okay, so long as we're not dividing by zero.
+Remember: it's all about doing to one side what you do to the other.
 If you give the left side a treat, you better have brought enough to share with the whole class.

 First, get all the x's on one side of the equation by subtracting 3x from each side:

-Finally, divide each side of the equation by 2 to find that
+Finally, divide each side of the equation by 2:

 Solve the equation

 We want y all by itself, so multiply both sides of the equation by the multiplicative inverse of , which is .
 That'll cancel out the fraction on the left side of the equation:

-If you would prefer to think of dividing both sides of the equation by , by all means, do so.
+If you'd rather think of dividing both sides of the equation by , by all means, do so.
 Be on the lookout for any division snakes that might try to bite your ankles.
 Warning: these snakes may come disguised as numbers.

 One thing that can trip us up if we aren't careful is notation with negative signs.
-When -x appears in an equation, x is multiplied by -1.
-If it is helpful for you to re-write -x as (-1)x, do it.
+When -x shows up in an equation, x is multiplied by -1.
+If it's helpful for you to re-write -x as (-1)x, do it.
 If anyone laughs at you for it, give us their name and the situation will be taken care of.
 We're not saying we'll do something to them, we're just saying...taken care of.